3D PRINTING SCALED DOWN MODELS

 Scaled Down Models, Preparation

-When scaling down a 3D CAD file for 3D printing models, there are a few important things to take into consideration:
+When scaling down a 3D CAD file for 3D printing models, there are a few important things to take into consideration.
+We’ve broken them down below in the following Q&A.

 Simplify Your CAD files

 It’s ideal to remove details in your 3D CAD file that won’t be physically seen in the final 3D printed model (e.g. interior components or internal workings).
-This will not only help reduce the size of your file to make it more manageable, but can also make your part more economical to 3D print
+This will not only help reduce the size of your file to make it more manageable, but can also make your part more economical to 3D print.
+With the SLS process, it will build the interior pieces even if they are visible and as a result take longer to build.
+Stripping away unnecessary details and components with benefit your model right from the start.

 Scaling Down Your Model